cginternals/glbinding/README.md

 ##### Performance

 *glbinding* causes no significant impact on runtime performance.
 The provided comparison example supports this statement.
-It compares the execution times of identical rendering code, dispatched once with *glbinding* and once with glew.
+It compares the execution times of identical rendering code, dispatched once with *glbinding* and once with GLEW.
 Various results are provided in the [Examples](https://github.com/cginternals/glbinding/wiki/examples) wiki.
+Even when there are differences keep in mind that this example measures the pure CPU time of a function call which, most of the time, is the time required to insert the OpenGL command into the queue.
+The actual execution time of OpenGL commands is usually driver and GPU bound.

 ##### Binding Generation

 As a user of glbinding you are able to update the gl.xml by yourself and generate the glbinding code.
 The necessary python scripts are provided in this repository.
 Since the ```gl.xml``` is not complete, a ```patch.xml``` is used to resolve possible conflicts or missing specifications.
 With ongoing development of the xml-based OpenGL API specification this could become obsolete in the future.
-For ease-of-use, the update and generation can be triggered using the generated targets from cmake named *update* and *generate*.
+For ease-of-use, the update and generation can be triggered using the generated targets from cmake named ```update``` and ```generate```.